Gilles Binchois: Burgundian court

 Among the residents of the court was the painter Jan van Eyck, who, according to the art historian Erwin Panofsky, may have portrayed Binchois in the Léal Souvenir portrait, though there is no widespread agreement for this.
 Binchois was associated with the leading composer of his day, Guillaume Du Fay.
-They likely met during a meeting at Chambéry of the Burgundian and Savoy courts in February 1434.
-However, the only certain meeting of the composers was in March 1449, when Du Fay resided with Binchois in Mons for a convocation of canons.
-Aside from Du Fay, important composer contemporaries of Binchois included John Dunstaple, Lionel Power, Hugo de Lantins and Arnold de Lantins.
+They likely met, alongside the poet Martin le Franc, during a meeting at Chambéry of the Burgundian and Savoy courts in February 1434.
+It was probably here that Le Franc wrote his famous Le champion des dames poem, which depicts the two composers and blind Burgundian vielle players.
+The only certain meeting of the composers was in March 1449, when Du Fay resided with Binchois in Mons for a convocation of canons.
+Aside from Du Fay, important composer contemporaries of the region included Hugo de Lantins and Arnold de Lantins.